Azure/AppConfiguration/releaseNotes/Microsoft.Featuremanagement.AspNetCore.md

 ### Enhancements

-* Developers will now have a new extension method `WithTargeting()` which registers a default `ITargetingContextAccessor`.
-This default accessor will extract the targeting info from `HttpContext.User`. `UserId` will be taken from the Identity.Name field. `Groups` will be extracted from claims of type `Role`. [#466](https://github.com/microsoft/FeatureManagement-Dotnet/pull/466)
+* Introduced an overloaded extension method `WithTargeting()` for ASP.NET Core applications.
+It registers a default `ITargetingContextAccessor` that constructs user context based on the authenticated user of a request. [#466](https://github.com/microsoft/FeatureManagement-Dotnet/pull/466)

 ## 3.4.0 - Jun 24, 2024